 The inverse means that while options and futures contracts can leave you penniless, you can never lose everything with a leveraged ETF.
 A leveraged ETF will never go to zero, and since there is no expiry date, you can afford to hold until you’re right.

 If the market moves against your position in the short term, that’s ok!
 Just hold your position long enough until the market reverses in your favor.
 The leveraged ETF will lose money in the interim, but at least you won’t be forced to cut your position at the bottom of the market.
-You can just wait out your losses until it turns into a profit.
+You can just wait out your losses until it turns to a profit.

 In essence, leveraged ETFs are better at protecting your downside than futures and options.

 Thanks for reading!
 I’m Troy Bombardia, the trader and investor who shares his thoughts on the financial markets at Bull Markets.
 I primarily focus on the U.S. stock market, where I make medium-long term trades.
 I don’t focus on short term trading.
+A better option is to buy and hold, as is the expectation with Motley Fool picks.